buttplugio/buttplug-csharp/README.md

 Buttplug is a framework for hooking up hardware to interfaces, where hardware usually means sex toys, but could honestly be just about anything.
 Think of it as a userland HID manager for things that may not specifically be HID, but may go in your butt.

+Or other places too!
+We're not completely butt-centric, despite the project name.
+And logo.

 If you're looking for the installer for the Buttplug Server or Game Vibration Router software, [visit the buttplug-windows-suite releases